top of page

 How to handle it:

-If it’s someone leading the ceremony, speak to your planner or venue team right away - many have trusted backup celebrants or registrars they can call upon.
+If it’s someone leading the ceremony, speak to your venue team right away - many have trusted backup celebrants or registrars they can call upon.

 If it’s a member of your wedding party, don’t panic.
 You can adjust the lineup, invite someone else to step in, or simply embrace a more low-key setup.
 It will still feel special.